home - Electricity

 from 5000

-DIY video tutorials on applying Venetian
+Video tutorials on applying the Venetian with your own hands

 We suggest that you familiarize yourself with a video lesson on applying Venetian plaster from an ordinary putty with your own hands.